telerik/ajax-docs/getting-started/known-issues.md

 position: 100
 ---

-# List of Known Issues
+# Known Issues

-This article provides links to selected Knowledge Base articles covering scenarios for handling some of the most common Telerik UI for ASP.NET AJAX issues.
+This article provides links to specific Knowledge Base articles covering scenarios for handling some of the most common Telerik UI for ASP.NET AJAX issues.

 For faster navigation, the links are grouped into the following sets: